 How to make fried gluten-free donuts

-In a large mixing bowl, beat eggs and sugar together.
+1. Combine wet ingredients: In a large mixing bowl, beat eggs and sugar together.
 Then, combine milk, sour cream, vanilla, and melted butter until smooth.

-In a separate bowl, combine flour(s), baking soda, baking powder, salt and xanthan gum.
+2. The dry ingredients: In a separate bowl, combine flour(s), baking soda, baking powder, salt and xanthan gum.

-Slowly mix the dry and wet ingredients.
+3. Mix: Slowly mix the dry and wet ingredients.

-Cut the dough into donuts and donut holes.
+5. Cut: Cut the dough into donuts and donut holes.

-Fry the donuts in hot oil for roughly 2-3 minutes, flipping once.
+6. Fry: Fry the donuts in hot oil for roughly 2-3 minutes, flipping once.

 Tips for frying

-- Using a deep fryer or large pot works best although frying in a small pan will work if that’s all you have.
+Using a deep fryer or large pot works best although frying in a small pan will work if that’s all you have.
 Do not use a donut pan as these need to be fried.

-Freezing – You can freeze the donut dough but I would not reccomend freezing the donuts after they’ve been cooked.
+Freezing – You can freeze the donut dough but I would not recommend freezing the donuts after they’ve been cooked.
 Freeze in an airtight container and thaw in the fridge overnight.
 Fry as directed.

 Need an EASY and delicious breakfast, lunch, dinner or dessert?